squaresLab/BugZoo/docs/cli/tool.rst

 If an image for the tool already exists on the local machine, then, by default, the download request will be ignored (regardless of whether the remote image is older or newer than the local image).
-Passing the `-f` flag will override this default behaviour and force RepairBox to download the image from DockerHub, overwriting the existing image.
+Passing the `-f` flag will override this default behaviour and force BugZoo to download the image from DockerHub, overwriting the existing image.

 .. code-block:: bash

-  $ repairbox tool download genprog
+  $ bugzoo tool download genprog
   ...